Install Ubuntu desktop

 Once the installer has initialised you will be invited to choose your language

-And then presented with the option to try or install Ubuntu.
+You are then offered the choice to try or install Ubuntu.

 If you click Try Ubuntu, you can preview Ubuntu without making any changes to your PC.
 You can return to the installer menu at any time by clicking the Install Ubuntu shortcut on the desktop.